razisamuely/R_theory/README.md

 # R_theory

-The Statistic_Theory_With_R repository is contain several files which each demonstrate the use of some statistic domain
+The Statistic_Theory_With_R repository is contain several files which each contain a practical example of some statistic domain